20 Ways to Keep Your Toddler Busy At Home

 how to keep your toddler entertained at home blog image

 New toys, books and electronics always get the attention – but for how long do they really keep your toddler entertained at home and at what expense?
 It’s such a cliché, but kids really would prefer the cardboard box to play with!
-Keep those delivery boxes, paper towels and TP tubes, egg cartons and more!
-They’ll become essential tools in creativity.
+Keep those delivery boxes, paper towels and TP tubes, egg cartons, bubble wrap and more!
+They’ll become essential tools for simple activities.
 Your toddler will love building with them, decorating them with crayons and stickers, and transforming them into everything from a racecar to a rocketship.

 Teamwork makes the dream work when it comes to decorating a cardboard box!
 Photo c/o Janelle V.